Updated: Oct 24, 2022

 1. Keep it Professional but Fun

-Of course, you do want your portfolio to be professional, but don’t make it boring to look at!
+Of course, you want your portfolio to be professional, but don’t make it boring to look at!
 Use pops of color.
-Instead of using a plain black or white background, maybe use a light shade of blue.
+Instead of a plain black or white background, maybe use a light shade of blue.
 It doesn’t seem like it would make a big difference, but it does!
 Here is an example from mine.
 Now imagine reading this on a plain white background with black text.
 It wouldn’t be as attention-grabbing, would it?
 Wix offers many templates that utilize professional color schemes but are still playful enough to be pleasing to look at.

 2. Introduce Yourself